50 Worst Habits for Your Heart

 Your money troubles could have a direct effect on your heart health.
 A study published in the American Journal of Preventive Medicine examined 2,256 African-American men and women who had no prior cardiovascular conditions.
 About 4% of the participants had a heart attack or other cardiac event within the follow-up period of 9.6 years.
 According to Dr. Cheryl Clark of Brigham and Women's Hospital and the senior study author, "We found that psychological feelings of stress due to finances were related to the onset of heart disease, such as heart attacks and procedures used to treat heart attacks – even when other issues like access to care, or difficulty affording medications were considered."

-The Rx: Constant life stresses aren't good for your ticker, so it's important to address these stressors and try to eliminate them.
-If finances are the culprit for much of your stress, create a budget you can stick to that makes you feel more in control.
+The Rx: If finances are the culprit for much of your stress, create a budget you can stick to that makes you feel more in control.
 Consider meeting with a financial advisor who can help you learn how to live within your means or address your debt concerns.

 You Live With Daily Stress in General